How to start an IT consulting business

 Be sure to include a list of miscellaneous expenses, like the cost of new computers or software, in your rates.
 Most clients understand these expenses come up from time to time, but it’s best to be transparent about the costs.

 Now that you’ve worked out the details of your business plan, it’s time to get serious about compliance.
 Either state law, client contractors, or business partners could require that your IT business carry certain insurance policies.

 Small business insurance requirements vary based on factors like whether your business has employees, rents a commercial space, or owns a company car.
 Even if a specific type of insurance isn’t required by law, essential policies like errors and omissions insurance (also called professional liability insurance) and cyber liability insurance can protect you and your new business from the effects of a costly liability lawsuit.

 Before you turn your business plan into action, make sure you factor in insurance.
-Learn more about which policies will benefit your IT business.
+Learn more about which policies will benefit your business.

 TechInsurance helps small business owners compare business insurance quotes with one easy online application.
 Start an application today to find the right policy at the most affordable price for your business.